-While students may exercise wide latitude of freedom and choice in determining their academic program, all program requests for the next year must be finalized by May 1.
+While students may exercise a wide latitude of freedom and choice in determining their academic program, all program requests for the next year must be finalized by May 12th.
 After this date, requests for a program change can only be initiated under the most unusual circumstances via the Special Program Procedure available in the Counseling Office.
-Withdrawal from courses will be noted on the final transcript by a W.

 Course Load/Homeroom Placement

 Each student in grades 9, 10 and 11 must enroll in a minimum of six courses each semester.
 Students in grade 12 must enroll in a minimum of five courses each semester.
 In addition, all students must enroll in physical education each semester.
-A student’s homeroom placement is determined by the number of units earned and by the highest grade level of English or Social Studies in which the student is enrolled.
-Assignment to a 10th grade homeroom requires a student to have earned 5 credits, exclusive of physical education, including one unit in English 9 or Social Studies 9.
-Assignment to an 11th grade homeroom requires 9 units of credit, exclusive of physical education, and successful completion of either English 10 or Social Studies 10.
-Exception: all candidates for graduation in that academic year will be assigned to a 12th grade homeroom.
+A student’s grade placement is determined by the number of units earned and by the highest grade level of English or Social Studies in which the student is enrolled.
+Assignment to 10th grade requires a student to have earned 5 credits, exclusive of physical education, including one unit in English 9 or Social Studies 9.
+Assignment to 11th grade requires 9 units of credit, exclusive of physical education, and successful completion of either English 10 or Social Studies 10.
+Exception: all candidates for graduation in that academic year will be assigned to 12th grade.

 Doubling of Courses

 No student may concurrently pursue two full-year courses that are ordinarily taken in sequence, e.g., English 9 and 10, Languages 1 and 2, Global Studies 9 and 10, Global Studies 10 and U.S. History, Math 9 and 10.
 Only in the senior year would a student be permitted to take English 11 and English 12 or U.S. History and Economics and Government concurrently.